Montclair, New Jersey: Climate

-Montclair has a temperate climate, with warm-to-hot, humid summers and cool to cold winters, as is characteristic of the Köppen climate classification humid continental climate.
+Montclair has a temperate climate, with warm-to-hot, humid summers and cool-to-cold winters, as is characteristic of the Köppen climate classification humid continental climate.
 January tends to be the coldest month, with average high temperatures in the upper 30s Fahrenheit and lows averaging 21.
 July, the warmest month, features high temperatures in the mid-80s and lows in the 70s, with an average high of 86 degrees.
 From April to June and from September to early November, Montclair experiences temperatures from the lower 60s to the lower 70s.

 Montclair gets approximately 50 in of rain per year, above the United States average of 39 in.
-Snowfall is common from December to early March, and totals about 30 in annually.
+Snowfall is common from December to early March and totals about 30 in annually.
 The number of days each year in Montclair with any measurable precipitation is 90; the area has an average of 202 sunny days.

 Montclair is one or two degrees warmer than the neighboring municipalities of Verona and Cedar Grove because of the mountain between them, which sometimes blocks winds and clouds, including warmer air from the ocean to the east.

 Demographics

-The township has long celebrated its diversity, a feature that has attracted many to the community.
-The African American population has been stable at around 30% for decades, although it fell from 32% in the 2000 Census to 27% in 2010.
+The township has long been known for its ethnic diversity, a feature that has attracted many to the community.
+Its African-American community was once stable at around 30% of the population for decades, but has declined in both absolute and proportional terms in the 21st century, to 27% in 2010 and then to 22% in 2020.
+At the same time, the township’s Hispanic population has increased, accounting for more than 10% of residents in 2020.

 Montclair has attracted many New Yorkers.
 Many residents work for major media organizations in New York City, including The New York Times and Newsweek.
 A March 11, 2007, posting in the blog Gawker.com listed some of those who work in the media and live in Montclair.
-Many residents are commuters to New York City and the Metro Area.
+Many residents are commuters to New York City and the metro area.